seschwar/mailkwds/x-label.1.md

 add
 :   Adds the specified labels to the X-Label header field body.

+clear
+:   Deletes the whole X-Label header field.

+set
+:   Overwrites the X-Label header field body with the specified labels.

 remove
 :   Removes the specified labels from the X-Label header field body.

-set
-:   Overwrites the X-Label header field body with the specified labels.

-clear
+tidy
-:   Deletes the whole X-Label header field.
+:   Tidies the X-Label header field(s) removing duplicates and odd
+    formatting.

 # SEE ALSO